 Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in the field.
 Many students begin exploring internship opportunities, including overseas study programs with internships, as early as their first year.

 Management and Human Organization majors are encouraged to pursue internships for credit.
 You can receive credit for preapproved internships related to the major through LAMP-X 373 Internship for LAMP.
 You may want to explore internships at companies such as Allstate Corporation, Bank of America, General Electic, and JP Morgan.
 Please contact an academic advisor to discuss the approval process.

-Learn more about internships, including the possibility of receiving credit, at the Walter Center for Career Achievement, where you will find many resources for both domestic and international internships.
+Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement, where you will find many resources for both domestic and international internships.

 Foreign language study